Brown-University-Library/iip-texts/word-segmentation/README.md

   * Delete all the successfully segmented files from `00unsegmented/`, leaving only files that failed to be segmented.
 This keeps track of what files are still not segmented.
   * Any new files that are put into `epidoc-files/` should also be put into `00unsegmented/` and the segmentation script should be run on them quickly.
   * This plan allows files to get out of sync, so it is important to keep track of edits and use the change log.
-  * Flles that have no transcription div (diplomatic only) are ignored by word segmentation and can just be placed in `epidoc-files/`.
+  * Files that have no transcription div (diplomatic only) are ignored by word segmentation and can just be placed in `epidoc-files/`.

 Note: the code does not yet handle `@textpart` divs.